 CDEP graduate programs focus on applying evidence-based best practices to support the needs, strengths, and wellbeing of diverse populations:

-In partnership with the Boston College School of Theology, we also offer a dual degree in Pastoral Ministry and Counseling Psychology:
+In partnership with the Boston College School of Theology and Ministry, we also offer a dual degree in Theology and Ministry and Counseling Psychology:

 Training leaders in academia, research, and policy, our Applied Developmental and Educational Psychology program prioritizes sociocultural approaches to learning, paying particular attention to development from preschool through adolescence and adult functioning in community settings.